Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-12-Amazon-s3-introduction/hands-on-136/hands-on-136.md

 ```

 **Cleanup**
-Delete all the versions of the object and any available delete merkers.
+Delete all the versions of the object and any available delete markers.

 To delete the stacks